 I think this is called a win-win situation!

-In cases I feel that this will lead to a long term sustainable relationship with a community in Malawi.
+In cases we feel that this will lead to a long term sustainable relationship with a community in Malawi.

 Depending on the season you may get involved in any of the following: